Bill Erwin

-William Lindsey Erwin (December 2, 1914 – December 29, 2010) was an American film, stage and television actor and cartoonist with over 250 television and film credits.
+William Lindsey Erwin (December 2, 1914 – December 29, 2010) was an American film, stage and television actor with over 250 television and film credits.
 A veteran character actor, he is widely known for his 1993 Emmy Award-nominated performance on Seinfeld, portraying the embittered, irascible retiree Sid Fields.
 He also made notable appearances on shows such as I Love Lucy and Star Trek: The Next Generation.
 In cinema, his most recognized role is that of Arthur Biehl, a kindly bellman at the Grand Hotel, in Somewhere in Time (1980).

 Erwin was a self-taught cartoonist, published in The New Yorker, Playboy, and Los Angeles.
 He won a Los Angeles Drama Critics Circle Award, four Drama-Logue Awards, Gilmore Brown Award for Career Achievement, Pacific Pioneer Broadcasters' Diamond Circle Award, and Distinguished Alumnus Award from Angelo State University.

 Early life

-Erwin was born December 2, 1914, in Honey Grove, Texas.
-He earned a bachelor's degree in journalism from the University of Texas at Austin and a masters in theater arts from California's Pasadena Playhouse.
-Erwin later served as a captain in the United States Army Air Forces during World War II era.
+Erwin was born William Lindsey Erwin on December 2, 1914, in Honey Grove, Texas.
+He earned a bachelor's degree in journalism from the University of Texas at Austin and a master's in theater arts from California's Pasadena Playhouse.
+Erwin later served as a captain in the United States Army Air Forces during World War II.